 You can hike to Everest base camp independently if you well know about the map and physical fitness.
 It is not mandatory to have a guide for hiking to base camp but if you have a local Nepali guide with you, it will be much easier to organize all your essential things for your treks such as your tea house accommodation, permit, entry fees, and vehicles.

 How much does the Everest Base Camp Trek cost?

-The cost of the Everest base camp trek determines on the tour and travel operator you choose and the total time you spent on the mountain.
+The cost of the Everest base camp trek determines on the tour and travel operator you choose and the total time you spend on the mountain.
 There are several factors varies the price, for example, Hotel standard, Transport, Grade of Guide you are taking,

 The cost of The Everest Base Camp Trek varies depending on the tour operator you choose and the length of the trip you book for.
-The Everest base camp trek cost $1250 US including both way flight tickets Ktm/Lukla/Ktm.
+The Everest base camp trek cost $1250 US including both-way flight tickets Ktm/Lukla/Ktm.
 Furthermore, if you are in a group at least 5 or more than 5 in a group then the price will be cheaper.